 Existing monitoring of hydrologic functions on Mt.
 Tam is dominated by metrics measured to meet regulatory requirements.
 The absence of a landscape-scale, management-driven approach makes it difficult for land managers to understand and address Mt.
 Tam’s watershed health.
 The patchwork nature of data describing existing conditions will make it even harder for land managers to assess the future impacts of climate change, including likely shifts in fundamental hydrologic drivers such as precipitation and temperature.

-Future monitoring should at the very least address the following elements across the mountain:
+Future monitoring should address the following elements across the mountain:

 Arno, S. (2007).
 Northwest Trees.
 Seattle, WA: Mountaineers Books.